yglin/sygimgh/README.md

 ## User Stories
 * Open the home page, see a initial **Root** node, add a child node **A** to **Root** node, add a child node **B** to node **A**, add a child node **C** to **Root** node
+* Click on node **A** to select it into selection set, show its briefs, and show avalible actions for a single selected node.
+Click on node **B** to select it in place of node A, show its briefs.
+* Click on node **A** to select it, shift-click on node **C** to add it to selection set, show its briefs, show avaliable actions for multi-selected nodes, click on Action **Connection** to connect from node **A** to **C**.
+* Click on background rectangle to clear selection set, show avalible actions for the entire graph
+* Double-click on a node to collapse/expand its descendants
+*